Gin Rummy Scoring Explained (Knock, Gin & Undercut)

 Once you understand scoring, you’ll notice:

-• Watching opponent discards helps you avoid undercuts
+• Watching opponent discards helps you estimate their deadwood and decide whether knocking is safe

 Scoring knowledge directly impacts win rate.